fleetdm/fleet/articles/tales-from-fleet-security-google-groups-scams.md

 1. Warn and train all employees to be even more careful with mail sent to a mailing list, specifically that if an email is sent "via" your domain, it has a high probability of being spoofed.
 2. Use a tool like [emailspooftest](https://emailspooftest.com/) as recommended by Material Security to test your filters.
 Try a regular user, then a group.
 Adjust your assumptions.
-3. Limit the amount of Google Groups that can receive external emails.
+3. Limit the number of Google Groups that can receive external emails.
-4. Limit the amount of internal users that can send email "on behalf" of a group, to prevent legitimate email being sent "via" the group and making people accustomed to seeing them.
+4. Limit the number of internal users that can send emails "on behalf" of a group, to prevent legitimate emails from being sent "via" the group and makeing people accustomed to seeing them.
-4. When possible, avoid using common/obvious names for mailing lists.
+4. Avoid using common/obvious names for mailing lists.
-5. Apply Material Security's [recommendation](https://material.security/blog/identify-google-groups-vulnerable-to-spam-and-spoofing) to flag unauthenticated email to groups.
+5. Apply Material Security's [recommendation](https://material.security/blog/identify-google-groups-vulnerable-to-spam-and-spoofing) to flag unauthenticated emails to groups.
-6. Train your accounting teams to never respond to such requests via email, but to contact individuals through a safer way, such as Slack.
+6. Train your accounting teams to never respond to such requests via email but to contact individuals through a safer way, such as Slack.
 7. Train your accounting teams to share files using services such as Google Drive, with explicit sharing to other employees within the domain.
-That way, even if someone agrees to give our fake salesperson access to invoices, the person who will get access is the real employee.
+That way, even if someone agrees to give our fake salesperson access to invoices, the person who will get access is the actual employee.

 **Special request**: If you use Google Workspace with Groups for mailing lists, please perform the [emailspooftest](https://emailspooftest.com/) tests and open a support case with Google asking them to get Groups protection on par with Gmail.
-Without that happening, all the security we apply to individual accounts is moot, unless you somehow have an entire company that does not need any mailing lists!
+Without that happening, all the security we apply to individual accounts is moot unless you somehow have an entire company that does not need any mailing lists!

-With the explosion in BEC cases, we really hope Google introduces more advanced spam filtering to Google Groups.
-We should not have to consider running email through a generic standard gmail account and forwarding it from there instead of using Google Groups!
+With the BEC cases explosion, we hope Google introduces more advanced spam filtering to Google Groups.
+We should not have to consider running email through a generic standard Gmail account and forwarding it from there instead of using Google Groups!

 ### Want to discuss this further?